sccn/imat/README.md

 1. Since IMAT is working on brain sources derived using Independent Component Analysis (ICA) you need to decompose the EEG data into Independent Components (ICs) using ICA before running IMAT.
 A description on how to preprocess EEG data and run ICA can be found in the [eeglab Wiki] (https://eeglab.org/tutorials/06_RejectArtifacts/RunICA.html#run-ica).
 2. For component selection and clustering it is of advantage to estimate also equivalent current dipoles for ICs.
 3. For automatic selection of components you need to install the eeglab plugin [IC Label] (https://sccn.ucsd.edu/wiki/ICLabel)
+4. For plotting dipole density of clusters you need to install the eeglab plugin Fieldtrip lite.

+Please refer to the section above on how to install eeglab plugins.

 ## Single subject analysis